Atennop1/Minesweeper/README.md

 ## About project

 This project was not planned at all.
-A couple of hours before New Years, I saw a Minesweeper-related meme and wondered, "How hard would it be to make your own Minesweeper?"
-Well, the very next day I started developing this project, and on January 5, 2023, the first version was ready
+A couple of hours before New Year, I saw a Minesweeper-related meme and wondered "How hard would it be to make your own Minesweeper?"
+<br>Well, on the next day (1st January) I started developing this project, and on January 5, 2023, the first version was ready

 ### Techniques and specifics
+ - Clean **DI**
  - Project trying to use **OOP**
- - Clean **DI**
  - **MV** Arhitecture style, where model controls view.
 But this is don't work in some places of project
- - Composite Root
  - Much procedural code :(

 ### Tools